What do you want to become?

 Unions and Associations

-The Internet Professionals Association (IPA) and the World Organization of Webmasters (WOW) are useful organizations for individuals interested in learning more about careers in the field.
+The World Organization of Webmasters (WOW) is a useful organization for individuals interested in learning more about careers in the field.
 Website Content Producers may also belong to various music-related associations like the National Academy of Recording Arts and Sciences (NARAS) or specific associations like the Country Music Association (CMA) or the Gospel Music Association (GMA).

 Suggestions for Getting Started